Hold the Line: Cover versions

-In 1979, Millie Jackson included a version of the song on her Live & Uncensored album, recorded live at the Roxy in Los Angeles.
+In 1979, Millie Jackson included a version of the song on her Live & Uncensored album, recorded live at the Roxy Theatre in Los Angeles, California.

-In 1979, Frank Zappa's Joe's Garage featured an instrumental called "Toad-O Line", based on the song's chorus melody (there's a wordplay in the title "Hold the line / Toad-O Line").

 In 1981, Bosnian-born Serbian singer Zdravko Čolić released a cover version of this song in the Serbian language, with lyrics "Oktobar je, počinje sezona kiša" ("This is October, the rain season begins").
-Belgian blues band Blue Blot covered the song on their album Where Do We Go.
+Belgian blues band Blue Blot covered the song on their third studio album Where Do We Go (1992).

-In 2018, German hard rock band Bonfire covered the song on the album Legends.
+In 2018, German hard rock band Bonfire covered the song on their album Legends.

-British heavy metal band Saxon covered the song on their 2021 covers album Inspirations.